lupinglade/siriproxy-haikuhelper/README.md

       password: 'secret'
 ```

+* Tip: Be careful to use exact spacing in the config.yml file as the YML format is indentation-sensitive.

 * You can also update the config.yml file to set server_ip to the LAN IP of the machine that will be running SiriProxy and the user, which means you won't need to pass them later when you start siriproxy.

 * Run the siriproxy command to bundle the siriproxy-haikuhelper plugin: